-Students are required to make up all assignments and work missed as a result of absence.
+With instructor approval, students can make up all assignments and work missed as a result of absence.
 The instructor may assign additional outside make-up work to be completed for each absence.
 Arrangements to take any tests missed because of an absence must be made with the instructor and approved by the Institute administration.